 Pro-Tip: I typically only frequent these two during rebajas, or sales season, in January and July when there are discounts before they transition into the next season.
 Rebajas sales are available at pretty much every shop in Spain at this time, not just Mango and Zara, so check out all your options!

-Although many don’t realize it, Lefties is the ‘discount sister’ of Zara and is considered its marca blanca where the high-power chain sells clothes as outlet prices.
+Although many don’t realize it, Lefties is the ‘discount sister’ of Zara and is considered its marca blanca (white label) where the high-power chain sells clothes as outlet prices.
 Walking into this store, you’re very unlikely to get that vibe, though.
 It’s geared much more towards a younger shopper who is interested in bright colors and patterns, at much more affordable prices.
 You can find t-shirts and tanks as low as 3€!
-Now of course, how cheaply they are able to sell their clothing speaks to the implications of mass productions and is a far cry from the socially responsible type of shopping Claudia does (see below), but I would be lying to you if I didn’t admit I shop here from time to time, especially to stock up on cheap shirts for layering.
+Now of course, how cheaply they are able to sell their clothing speaks to the implications of mass productions and is a far cry from the socially-responsible type of shopping Claudia does (see below), but I would be lying to you if I didn’t admit to shopping here from time to time, especially to stock up on cheap shirts for layering.

 Pro-Tip: I also like to shop in the men’s half of this store, especially for sweaters!
 I love me an oversized sweater I can comfortably wear with leggings and sometimes the women’s versions—which seem to get shorter and shorter each year—just don’t cut it for me.